JohnBerg60/Arduino-VSCode/README.md

 # Setting up VSCode for STM32 Arduino
 Goal is to build Arduino STM32 projects, without the Arduino IDE beeing installed.

 ## Workflow
 Setup a project by cloning the skelleton project.
 This sets up a fully configured VSCode project.
 Edit the Blink.cpp in the sources folder, to your needs.
 You can add any numbers of sources files.

 Hit F5, the source should be compiled (first time, the Arduino core is also compiled), the compiled firmware is uploaded to the device.
 The debugger starts, stopping a the main entry, ready for executing setup and loop.

+There are task for build (make on the terminal), and clean (make clean on the terminal)

 ## Getting Started

 ### Prerequisites
 Windows 10
 Visual Studio Code
 Git for Windows